AishaSaeed-SE/Finance-Manager-App/README.md

 # Finance-Manager-App
-Finance-Manager-App is a personal finance web application that helps users track income, set monthly budgets, and record daily expenses to better understand and control their spending.
+Finance-Manager-App is a personal finance web application with Supabase backend that helps users track income, set monthly budgets, and record daily expenses to better understand and control their spending.